gecko0307/dagon/doc/Textures.md

 ## Container Formats: DDS vs KTX

 DDS and KTX are both industry-standard texture container formats.
-There is no much difference between the two from performance standpoint: in both cases, textures are typically stored in GPU-ready formats and can be uploaded with minimal processing.
+There is not much difference between the two from performance standpoint: in both cases, textures are typically stored in GPU-ready formats and can be uploaded with minimal processing.
 Both formats support 2D and 3D textures, skyboxes, and prebaked mipmaps.

 DDS (DirectDraw Surface) is a legacy container originating from Direct3D.
 It supports all Direct3D texture formats and is well-suited for classic DXTn/BCn compression.
 It is widely supported by texture compression and preprocessing tools.

 KTX (Khronos Texture) is a more modern container designed by the Khronos Group.
 It supports all Vulkan-compatible formats and maps cleanly to OpenGL as well.
-It fully supports BC1-BC7 and, additionally, next-gen compression schemes (Basis Universal and supercompression), reducing texture size on disk while still enabling fast loading.
+It fully supports BC1-BC7 and, additionally, next-gen compression schemes (Basis Universal and supercompression), reducing texture size on disk while still enabling efficient GPU upload.
+Basis Universal textures are transcoded at load time into a GPU-native compressed format (e.g., BCn, ASTC, ETC), which adds a small CPU cost but improves portability.
 KTX support in tools is still rather scarse, though you'll most likely need only the reference converter, *ktx*.

 Dagon includes native DDS importer and exporter with no external dependencies, while KTX/KTX2 support is implemented as an extension that depends on [libktx](https://github.com/khronosgroup/ktx-software).